ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

 ## In-class quizzes

 During the course, you will be required to work in groups to complete five in-class quizzes, each approximately 20 minutes in length. he quizzes will be based on one or two research papers to be read before class.
-The date and time of in-class quizzes will be announced during the course.

 Each quiz will consist of 5 multiple choice or true/false questions.
 There will be no penalty for wrong answers and each correct answer will be worth 0.2 points (so the maximum possible score is 1 point per quiz).
 Sometimes you will be asked to briefly justify your answer: answers without justification will be marked as incorrect.